 How Do You Get Licence Plates for Your Car in Ontario?

-If an owner decides to buy another vehicle, they do have the option of using the licence plates they have purchased.
+If an owner decides to buy another vehicle, they do have the option of using the license plates they have purchased.
 But, these plates now have to be registered at the Ministry of Transportation as applicable to the new vehicle.
 This will be done through the registration process that is required for every vehicle.

 The applicant needs;

-- Driver’s licence or RIN
+- Driver’s license or RIN